Russia installs intercontinental missile ahead of 'Strategic Forces Day' - WATCH

 Story highlights

-While the Russian authorities did not make any direct references to the development, various media outlets believe that this can be the show of power from the Vladimir Putin government in the aftermath of the US promise.
+While the Russian authorities did not make any direct references to the development, various media outlets believe that this can be a show of power by the Vladimir Putin government in the aftermath of the US promise.

-While the Russian authorities did not make any direct references to the development, various media outlets believe that this can be the show of power from the Vladimir Putin government in the aftermath of the US promise.
+While the Russian authorities did not make any direct references to the development, various media outlets believe that this can be a show of power by the Vladimir Putin government in the aftermath of the US promise.

 In the official statement, the military confirmed that an “intercontinental ballistic missile of the Yars complex was loaded into a silo launcher at the Kozelsky missile formation in the Kaluga region.”